Insurers offer a multitude of add-ons to accompany your car insurance policy, but do you actually need them?

 This does exactly what it says on the tin.
 It’ll normally cover you for the cost of repairs to chips, cracks and other small damage.
 Or, in the case of more juicy smashes, if your windscreen needs to be fully replaced.

 It also applies to rear screen or side windows, not just the windscreen.
 There may be an excess to pay, although this tends to be less than a regular policy excess, eg £60.
+Take a look at our guide for more information on windscreen cover.

 Personal effects cover